 Bridge the manufacturing signature with the final structure in a multi-scale sense for setting new rules and best-practices to design for manufacturing.

-Alfonso Pagani is the coordinator of PRE-ECO project and serves as researcher at the Department of Mechanical and Aerospace Engineering, Politecnico di Torino.
+Alfonso Pagani is the coordinator of PRE-ECO project and serves as associate professor at the Department of Mechanical and Aerospace Engineering, Politecnico di Torino.
 He earned a Ph.D. in Aerospace Engineering at City University of London in 2016 and, earlier, a Ph.D. in Fluid-dynamics at Politecnico di Torino under the supervision of Prof. E. Carrera.

 In 2018, Alfonso joined California Institute of Technology as visiting associate to work on acoustics of meta-materials.
 Also, he spent research periods at Purdue University in 2016, where he worked on micro-mechanics of fibre-reinforced composites with Prof. W. Yu; RMIT Melbourne in 2014, where he developed models for flutter analysis and gust response of composite lifting surfaces with Prof. E. Carrera and M. Petrolo; at Universidade do Porto in 2013, where he carried out investigations on the use of RBFs for the solution of equations of motion of higher-order beam models with Prof. A.J.M.
 Ferreira; at London City University in 2012, where he formulated exact, DSM-based models for metallic and composite structures with Prof. R. Banerjee.